gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 You often end up explaining various components, class diagrams, sequence diagrams etc.
 There is literally no end to the amount of components/class diagrams/use case you can create as long as you can keep pulling a :rabbit: (idea) out of your :tophat: (head).
-If the candidate is asked to design `management system for a particle accelerator` there will be no :rabbit: in their :tophat:, hence these discussions dont add value for a technical system design.
+If the candidate is asked to design `management system for a particle accelerator` without knowledge of the system it becomes very difficult, hence these discussions dont add value for a technical system design.
 They are more suited if the position is that of a Product Manager.
-What often happens is discussions start at a high level and then narrow down into a particular feature within the high level design.
+What often happens is discussions start at a high level and then dive into a particular feature within the high level design.

 ## Deep design (LLD - Low Level Design)